Spin network coherent states for planar gravitational waves. I

-This paper is the first of a series of three which construct coherent states for spin networks with planar symmetry.
-Constructing such states is not straightforward.
+This paper constructs coherent states for spin networks with planar symmetry.
 After gauge-fixing, the full SU(2) symmetry is broken to U(1); but one cannot simply use the U(1) limit of SU(2) coherent states, because the planar states exhibit an unexpected O(3) symmetry arising from the closed loop character of the transverse directions.
-This paper uses an intuitive, rather than mathematically rigorous approach to construct a candidate set of O(3) symmetric coherent states.
-However, paper 2 of the series then demonstrates explicitly that the proposed coherent states are approximate eigenvectors of the holonomy and momentum operators \E{i}{I} (as expected for coherent states), up to small correction terms.
-These coherent states are superpositions of holonomies which obey the residual U(1) gauge symmetry only on average; that is, some holonomies in the superposition violate the symmetry, although the U(1) quantum numbers of these holonomies are peaked at values which obey the symmetry.
-An appendix discusses the closely related case of cylindrical symmetry. \ where the operator O is either a densitized inverse triad \E{I}{i} or a spin one-half holonomy.
-The main body of paper 2 derives the leading contribution to the matrix element (the c-number function $<O>$) and gives qualitative estimates for the size of the small correction (SC) terms.
-Quantitative estimates of the SC terms are worked out in the appendices to paper 2.
+The coherent states constructed in this paper obey this symmetry.
+They are superpositions of holonomies which obey the U(1) gauge symmetry only on average: some holonomies in the superposition violate U(1) symmetry, although the U(1) quantum numbers of the state are peaked at values which obey the symmetry.
+Operators acting on coherent states give back a c-number times the original state, plus small correction states, which make the coherent state an approximate rather than exact eigenstate of the operator.
+In a follow-on paper these small correction states are used to calculate small corrections to eigenvalues of the volume operator. \ where the operator O is either a densitized triad \E{I}{i} or a spin one-half holonomy.
+The leading contribution to the matrix element is a c-number function $<O>$; and SC is a small correction term.
+Section \ref{SecEtld} derives $<O>$ for the densitized triad; section \ref{SecHolonomy} derives it for the holonomy.
+Quantitative estimates of the SC terms are worked out in the appendices to this paper.
+The volume operator is a key operator in the spin network approach.
+Section \ref{SecVhcomm} considers the commutator [ holonomy, volume ].

-Some readers may not wish to contemplate the full detail of paper 2, or they may prefer a short introduction before reading the details.
-For those readers, section \ref{SecGenForm} of the present paper gives an overview of the main steps in the calculation of matrix elements.
-The focus is on the structure of the calculation (which steps are done in what order, and why).
-This section contains a little detail, but not yet full detail.

-Cylindrical symmetry is very closely related to planar symmetry.
-Both metrics admit two commuting, spacelike Killing vectors.
-Appendix \ref{AppCylindrical} discusses the modifications needed to handle cylindrical rather than planar symmetry.

-Constructing a spin network Hamiltonian is a little like attempting to navigate through a darkened room full of furniture.
-In the case of the room, it is virtually impossible to proceed in any direction without barking one's shins against an obstacle, which requires a choice of new direction.
-In the case of the Hamiltonian, one cannot proceed far without bumping into some ambiguity, which again requires a choice.